pyca/cryptography/docs/x509/ocsp.rst

             :class:`~cryptography.hazmat.primitives.asymmetric.ed448.Ed448PrivateKey`
             and an instance of a
             :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`
             otherwise.
-This should not be the same algorithim used to add a certificate to the response, as
+This should not be the same algorithm used to add a certificate to the response, as
             :class:`~cryptography.hazmat.primitives.hashes.SHA1` can't be used
             for signing, despite its compatibility requirement for certain